 When you check them, they may be finished depending on how thick the meat is.
 Cut into a new slice and feel the meat with your finger.

 If it’s done, great.
-If not, consider flipping the ribs, adding a bit more water and sauce and repeating the process above.
+If not, consider flipping the ribs, adding a bit more water and bbq sauce and repeating the process above.

 It shouldn’t take more than about 20 minutes to reheat your ribs no matter how thick they are.
 Remember, the longer you reheat ribs, the more likely they are to be dry and brittle.

-If you have a griddle pan, you can forego the tin foil, put a little water into the pan itself and stick it right in the oven.
+If you have a griddle pan, you can forego the aluminum foil, put a little water into the pan itself and stick it right in the oven.
 This is particularly true of cast-iron pans as they’ll give you a very even reheating of your ribs.